-Liverpool and Real Madrid renew rivalry as Xabi Alonso returns to Anfield
+All to know as Liverpool and Real Madrid clash in Champions League showdown

 How to follow: We’ll have all the build-up on Al Jazeera Sport from 17:00 GMT in advance of our live text commentary stream.

-Real Madrid coach Xabi Alonso returns to Anfield to face his former side in the Champions League after a nearly immaculate start to life in the Spanish capital.
+Real Madrid coach Xabi Alonso returns to Anfield to face his former side in the UEFA Champions League after a nearly immaculate start to life in the Spanish capital.

 Recommended Storieslist of 4 items